|Alcohol and Drug Free College

 7.3.2 The college will notify any applicable federal agencies of the conviction within ten days of receipt of notification of a conviction.
 The college will initiate personnel action, up to and including termination, within thirty days of receiving notice of such conviction.
 Employees may be required to document satisfactory participation in a drug abuse assistance or rehabilitation program before being allowed to return to work.

 7.4 Drug and Alcohol Awareness Training

-7.4.1 The Human Resources Department is responsible for providing drug-free awareness training to all employees within 30 days of the employee’s first day of work.
+7.4.1 HR is responsible for providing drug-free awareness training to all employees within 30 days of the employee’s first day of work.
 The training will include information on the dangers of drug abuse in the workplace, this policy, available drug counseling, rehabilitation, and employee assistance programs, and penalties for violating this policy.